 It is a desire for everyone to use their smartphone and expect it to function correctly.
 Despite the device’s capabilities, you may encounter problems from time to time.
 This article will go through possible scenarios for why your iPhone won’t power on.
 Furthermore, it will offer some advice on what to do if an iPhone refuses to turn on in these situations.

-Reasons Why Does the iPhone Won’t Turn On
+Why Doesn’t the iPhone Turn On?

 An iPhone may fail to turn on due to software crashing or hardware problems.
-Below are some of the reasons why your iPhone may fail to turn on:
+Below are some of the reasons why your iPhone may fail to turn on;

 - Dead battery